Loft Conversion Builders in Tooting (SW17)

 Frequently Asked Questions

-Rear dormer on a Victorian terrace (the most common Tooting project) runs £48,000-£70,000 including structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
-Hip-to-gable on an Edwardian semi around Tooting Bec runs £55,000-£82,000 including reclaimed or tinted brick matching for the new gable.
-L-shaped dormer on wider terraces runs £55,000-£80,000.
-FD30 escape route door upgrades are £400-£600 per door.
-Party wall surveyor (Agreed Surveyor route) is £900-£1,500.
-Conservation area full planning adds £206 in fee and 2-4 weeks of lead time over a standard Lawful Development Certificate.
-Fixed-price contract before any work starts.
+- It depends on the property type and the conversion.
+A rear dormer on a Victorian terrace is the most common Tooting project and covers structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
+A hip-to-gable on an Edwardian semi around Tooting Bec includes reclaimed or tinted brick matching for the new gable.
+L-shaped dormers suit wider terraces.
+FD30 escape route door upgrades and party wall surveyor coordination are part of the contract scope.
+Conservation area full planning adds 2 to 4 weeks of lead time over a standard Lawful Development Certificate.
+We confirm a fixed price after a free site visit, so it doesn't change unless the specification does.

-Because Wandsworth Council expects the new gable wall to read as a continuation of the existing brickwork rather than a modern addition.
+- Because Wandsworth Council expects the new gable wall to read as a continuation of the existing brickwork rather than a modern addition.
 Permitted development under Class B requires materials similar in appearance to the existing house, and a visibly mismatched gable can trigger planning enforcement.
-We source reclaimed London stock bricks where available (typically £1.20-£2.00 per brick reclaimed) or have new bricks tinted to match the existing weathered colour.
-The mortar mix matches the existing — typically a soft lime-cement mix rather than modern Portland cement, which would look obviously new and harsh against weathered Edwardian brickwork.
-Wandsworth's planning team checks brick matching at completion.
-The matching cost is included in our fixed-price contract.
+We source reclaimed London stock bricks where available, or have new bricks tinted to match the existing weathered colour.
+The mortar mix matches the existing, typically a soft lime-cement mix rather than modern Portland cement, which would look obviously new and harsh against weathered Edwardian brickwork.
+Wandsworth's planning team checks brick matching at completion, and the matching is included in our fixed-price contract.

-Three reasons.
-First, accuracy: we know the SW17 stock — Victorian cut-roof terraces, Edwardian hipped semis around Tooting Bec, the Wandsworth dormer design rules, the Tooting Bec Common conservation area boundary, and the London stock brick matching that Wandsworth's planning team expects.
+- Three reasons.
+First, accuracy: we know the SW17 stock, Victorian cut-roof terraces, Edwardian hipped semis around Tooting Bec, the Wandsworth dormer design rules, the Tooting Bec Common conservation area boundary, and the London stock brick matching that Wandsworth's planning team expects.
 Second, full accreditation: NICEIC for electrical (BS 7671), FENSA for glazing, Gas Safe registered for boiler relocation, structural engineer calculations, and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including reclaimed brick matching, party wall surveyor fees, and any conservation area applications.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Tooting Loft Conversions